Black-Eyed Susan Care

 Are Black-Eyed Susans Edible?

-Black Eyed Susan is not poisonous, though it should not be ingested.
-For some people, it can cause allergic reactions or even asthma attacks.
+Black Eyed Susans are not poisonous, though they should not be ingested.
+For some people, this plant can cause allergic reactions or even asthma attacks.

 Are Black-Eyed Susans Invasive?

-Black Eyed Susan is a heavy self-seeder if allowed to be, but is not considered to be invasive.
+Black Eyed Susans can self-seed abundantly, but they are not considered to be invasive.

-Why Are Black-Eyed Susan Leaves Turning Yellow, Brown, and/or Black?
+Why Are Black-Eyed Susans Leaves Turning Yellow, Brown, and/or Black?

 Two of the most common reasons for yellowing leaves on Black Eyed Susans are fungal infections of either powdery mildew or rust.
 Powdery mildew initially presents white and yellows over time.
 Rust will present with white, orange, and yellow spots both on the top side and the bottom of the leaves.
 Removal and disposal of infected foliage and increasing air circulation around the plants are recommended, as well as watering at the base of the plant and keeping leaves dry, rather than from above.